-The development of NCA will contribute to the EU Regulation No. 691/2011 of 6 July 2011 on European Environmental Economic Accounts.
+The development of the Spanish ecosytem accounts will contribute to the EU Regulation No. 691/2011 of 6 July 2011 on European Environmental Economic Accounts.
 The EU and Spanish Biodiversity Strategy as well as the Habitats Directive require each State to produce a six-year report on the provisions they have adopted for compliance.
 In Spain, this commitment is also an express mandate of Law 42/2007, of December 13, on Natural Heritage and Biodiversity.
-NCA will help achieve the goals set out in these strategies and directives.
-Furthermore, stakeholders also mentioned NCA development to enable climate adaptation, monitor and reach the Sustainable Development goals (SGD) and the Convention of Biological Diversity (CDB).
+Ecosystem accounts will help achieve the goals set out in these strategies and directives.
+Furthermore, stakeholders also mentioned ecosystem accounts development to enable climate adaptation, monitor and reach the Sustainable Development goals (SGD) and the Convention of Biological Diversity (CDB).

-The work on EEA under the Spanish National Ecosystem Assessment has already contributed to the accomplishment of some of the EU and Spanish Biodiversity Strategy targets.
+The work under the Spanish National Ecosystem Assessment has already contributed to the accomplishment of some of the EU and Spanish Biodiversity Strategy targets.
 There have also been discussions, and regional pilots studies (i.e. Andalusia), to connect the accounts to the economic sector.